Before you can assign an issue to a user, you need to add this user to the list of assignees in the project where the issue was created.

 If you can live with these limitations, you might settle for this approach.
 This solution is most appropriate for smaller organizations that carefully coordinate their project management processes.
 Larger organizations with a lot of project-specific customizations in the form of workflows can run into trouble.

-- Any workflow that is attached to your project that references the Assignee field must be updated to reference the cloned field and modified to work with sets.
+The workflow limitations that apply when you change the base property of the default field also apply here.
+Any workflow that is attached to your project that references the Assignee field must be updated to reference the new field and modified to work with sets.

 Store Additional Assignments in a Separate Field